ehoffman66/nba-over-under-tracker/README.md

 To ensure accurate and up-to-date data, the NBA Over/Under Daily Tracker pulls information from both the NBA official API and Odds-API.
 It's worth noting that Odds-API offers up to 500 free monthly calls for your convenience.

+*In order to make sure that you do not go over the montly quota for usage of Odd-API, you can set the threading on refresh_over_under_periodically to refresh at a slower rate*

 ## Table of Contents

 - [Installation](#installation)